- The React portfolio website you'll build

 Now, if you view your application in the browser, you’ll see a result similar to the GIF below:

-Also, to make your portfolio stand out to recruiters and clients, you can add some creative and interactive animations to it.
-The following libraries can help you easily do this: Framer Motion, tsParticles, and Three.js.
+To make your portfolio stand out to recruiters and clients, add some creative and interactive animations to it.
+These libraries can help you do that: Framer Motion, tsParticles, and Three.js.

 React portfolio website templates to use